 The pointer becomes a crossbar.

-4. To select an input reference point, click over the output connector on the block that produces the signal with which you want to linearize.
+4. To select an input reference point, click the output connector on the block that produces the signal with which you want to linearize.

 The output connector changes color.
 If the connector you select is invalid, you hear a beep.

-5. To select an output reference point, click over the input connector on the block that consumes the signal against which you want to linearize.
+5. To select an output reference point, click the input connector on the block that consumes the signal against which you want to linearize.

 The input connector changes color.
 If the connector you select is invalid, Embed beeps.

-any block to exit this mode.
+6. Click over empty screen to exit this mode.